 A morning meeting is your chance to set the tone for your school day and connect with your students.
 It usually consists of a greeting, some brief guided learning activities, sharing time for your students, and a preview of the day’s agenda.

-We know kids crave routine, which has been severely lacking for most of us these past several months.
-Even though back-to-school looks a lot different this year, it does signal a return to some normalcy.
+We know kids crave routine.
 Kids look to us for predictability and stability, so let’s do our best to provide that for them!

-I’ve adapted my regular in-person classroom routine into a meaningful virtual format.
+I’ve adapted my regular classroom routine into a meaningful digital format.
 The goal remains the same: to check in with our students, set the tone for the day, and offer a degree of normalcy and predictability.
 With digital slides, morning meetings can be planned for the week and displayed for the whole class to see.
 They can also be used on individual devices for kids who are away from the classroom.

 What’s included in the digital morning meeting slides?